Lowe54/Support-Software-Inc/README.md

   - While this is currently possible from the admin site for individual users, this includes the following:
     - The ability for organisation admins to manage their organisation users
     - Import and Export of Users (Import functionality limited to administrators only)

+- Minor Bugs
+  - Linking a logged in user to a purchase

 ## Technology, Frameworks and Tools Used